 Discovered in 1898 by Swedish immigrant, Olaf Ohman, the Kensington Rune Stone purports to be a record of Scandinavian exploration of North America in the year 1362.
-While the original Rune Stone is now in the collection of the Rune Stone Museum in nearby Alexandria, Minnesota, the place of discovery, the Ohman farmstead, did not have a suitable facility to tell the story of how the Rune Stone was uncovered and about the man who found it.
+While the original Rune Stone is now in the collection of the Rune Stone Museum in nearby Alexandria, Minnesota, the place of its discovery, the Ohman Farmstead, needed a more suitable facility to tell the story of the stone’s discovery and the man behind it.

 Inspired by the stone’s storied past and its pristine setting, JLG designed a visitor and interpretive center on the Ohman Farmstead with solar-powered efficiencies and organic elements, including a Metagraywacke rock fireplace – a tactile reflection of the distinctive quartz unearthed over a century ago.
 The Center, in addition to its all-season park shelter, is managed by the Parks Department, working together to educate visitors, while bringing together friends, families, and explorers alike.